Baxter Black: Prejudice

 Somehow I never found Walter’s but at the corner of 39th and Jackson I spied Willie’s Total Experience Lounge.
 I recognized the name from the paper so I went in.

-I was dressed normal; hat, Levi’s and boots.
-The bartender was a lady named Bert.
-She served me a scotch and creme soda.
+I was dressed normal; hat, Wrangler’s and boots.
+The bartender was a lady named Bertha.
+She served me a scotch and cream soda.
 I sat at a table in front of the band.
 As the clientele came in they all sat around by the walls.
 Kind of like they were circlin’ me.
-Nobody said much and they weren’t real friendly.
+Nobody said much and they weren’t friendly.
 Finally the band leader, Freddy, came over to my table and asked me, “Hey man, what are you doin’ here?”

 I told him I heard this was the best music in Kansas City and I came to find out!